-UITs are also a hybrid, with some characteristics of mutual funds and some of closed-end funds.
-Like closed-end funds, UITs typically issue only a specific, fixed number of shares, called units.
+UITs are also a hybrid, with some characteristics of mutual funds and some of CEFs.
+Like listed CEFs, UITs historically issued only a specific, fixed number of shares, called units.
 Like mutual funds, the units are redeemable; but unlike mutual funds, generally the UIT sponsor will maintain a secondary market in the units so that redemptions do not deplete the UIT's assets.
 A UIT does not actively trade its investment portfolio-instead it buys and holds a set of particular investments until a set termination date, at which time the trust is dissolved and proceeds are paid to shareholders.
 For more information, see chapter 2.